 Location & Tickets

-This year’s productions are being held at Plymouth Whitemarsh High School Auditorium.
-The address is 201 East Germantown Pike, Plymouth Meeting PA 19462.
-The auditorium entrance is the main front entrance into the high school.
-The performance will be held on December 18, 2022 at 6:30PM.
+This year’s productions are being held at Theatre Horizon.
+The address is 401 DeKalb Street, Norristown PA 19401.
+The theatre entrance is on East Penn St. Parking is available in the municipality parking lot at the corner of Dekalb St. and East Airy St. The performance will be held on December 19, 2023 at 6:30PM.
 Tickets start at $20 for adults and $10 for children ages 12 and under.
 Ticket sales begin on December 1st at 5:00 PM and can be purchased using the link provided in the details!

-Rehearsal is held at BDCS studio in the Red and Blue studios.
+Dress Rehearsal is held at BDCS studio in the red and blue studios.
 This rehearsal is for students to understand the logistics of the show.
 We will be running through the entire show.
-This is the only time we will be able to run the entire show before the performers are on stage so it is important for every performer to be present for this rehearsal.
-There are many sections were multiple classes are on stage and dancing together.
+This is the only time we will be able to run the entire show before the performers are on stage, so it is important for every performer to be present for this rehearsal.
+There are many sections where multiple classes are on stage and dancing together.
 This rehearsal will be the first time they get to run it all together so we can make the show on stage seamless.
-This rehearsal is extremely important for a smooth and stress free experience for all.
+This rehearsal is extremely important for a smooth and stress-free experience for all.
 Please make sure your performer is in attendance for this rehearsal.